brettjrea/Android_Userland_Debian_Wordpress_MariaDB/README.md

 # Android_Userland_Debian_Wordpress_MariaDB

-A setup script and breakdown to install Wordpress CMS with MariaDB on Android using Debian 10 'Buster' Linux in the [Userland App](https://github.com/CypherpunkArmory/UserLAnd).
-Haven't tested it on Debian 10 'Buster' for WSL or a VM but probably would work.
-Docker definitely needs docker specific commands
+A setup script with breakdown to install Wordpress CMS with MariaDB on Debian 10 'Buster' and Ubuntu 18.04 'Bionic'.
+I wrote and tested it to be a minimal **"just what you need"** development environment on the [Userland App](https://github.com/CypherpunkArmory/UserLAnd) for Android to keep complexity low and the ability to successfully learn from it high.

 # Installing quickly with a script.